ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Full TypeScript Support: What You Need to Know - <a href="https://medium.com/@emaddehnavi/node-js-full-typescript-support-what-you-need-to-know-3c90ffb6520c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dzmitry Ihnatovich`**
+✍️ **posted by `Emad Dehnavi`**

-<blockquote>As TypeScript adoption continues to grow in the React ecosystem, understanding advanced patterns can dramatically improve your code…</blockquote>
+<blockquote>As of Node.js v23.5.0, there is built-in lightweight support, you can use the built-in support for type stripping, and for full typescript…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>